 Following an inspection any business that does not meet the broadly compliant criteria will be subject to further intervention.
-Officers will determine the most appropriate action giving consideration to the West Lothian Council enforcement policy and inspection procedures.
+Officers will determine the most appropriate action considering the West Lothian Council enforcement policy and inspection procedures.

 Interventions will be recorded by officers, and may include: